-Vaccine preventable disease Acceptable evidence of immunity COVID-19 >-Documented evidence of up-to-date COVID-19 vaccinations as defined by ATAGL AND Documented evidence of receipt of COVID-19 vaccinations applicable to health care workers as recommended by ATAGI.receipt of two one dose of COVID-19 vaccine which the Therapeutic Goods Administration has classified as either approved or recognised in Australia.
+Vaccine preventable disease Acceptable evidence of immunity COVID-19 Documented evidence of up-to-date COVID-19 vaccinations as defined by ATAGI AND Documented evidence of receipt of COVID-19 vaccinations applicable to health care workers as recommended by ATAGI .
 Hepatitis A > Documented evidence of hepatitis A antibody on serology (IgG) OR Documented evidence of completed course of hepatitis A vaccine OR Documented laboratory evidence of past hepatitis A infection.
 Hepatitis B > Documented evidence of hepatitis B core antibody OR Documented level of hepatitis B surface antibody (≥10mlU/ml) following completion of a course of hepatitis B vaccine.
 Confirmation of immunity post-vaccination is required after completion of the vaccination course. individuals who have lived in a hepatitis B endemic country/setting for at least 3 months are required to have serology that includes hepatitis B surface antigen prior to vaccination.
-Influenza > Documented evidence of the current recommended seasonal influenza vaccine.
+Influenza Documented evidence of the current recommended seasonal influenza vaccine.
 Measles > Documented evidence of measles antibody (IgG) on serology OR Documented evidence of 2 measles-containing vaccines at least 4 weeks apart OR Born before 1966 OR Documented laboratory evidence of past measles infection.
 Mumps > Documented evidence of mumps antibody (IgG) on serology OR Documented evidence of 2 mumps-containing vaccines at least 4 weeks apart OR Born before 1966 OR Documented laboratory evidence of past mumps infection.
-Pertussis (diphtheria, tetanus) Documented evidence of pertussis containing booster vaccine in the previous 10 years (the only available pertussis vaccine includes diphtheria and tetanus vaccines).
+Pertussis > Documented evidence of pertussis containing booster vaccine in the (diphtheria, tetanus) previous 10 years (the only available pertussis vaccine includes diphtheria and tetanus vaccines).
 Rubella > Documented evidence of rubella antibody (IgG) on serology OR Documented evidence of 2 rubella containing vaccines at least 4 weeks apart OR Born before 1966 OR Documented laboratory evidence of past rubella infection.

-Polio > Self-report of polio vaccine or self-report having had all standard childhood vaccines (note: for this VPD, nothing more is required).
-Varicella (chickenpox) Documented evidence of varicella antibody (IgG) on serology OR Documented evidence of age-appropriate varicella vaccination.
+Polio vaccine or self-report having had all standard s (note: for this VPD, nothing more is required).
+Varicella (chickenpox) ence of varicella antibody (IgG) on serology OR ence of age-appropriate varicella vaccination.

-^{}Documented evidence may differ between individuals but may include AIR history statement, "blue book" record or equivalent, serology results etc. A statutory declaration is not acceptable evidence of immune status.
+\Documented evidence may differ between individuals but may include AIR history statement, "blue book" record or equivalent, serology results etc. A statutory declaration is not acceptable evidence of immune status.